eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 #### 4.1.3 Privacy by Design

 The EUDI Wallet architecture embodies the principle of privacy by design.
 This means that the protection of User data is a fundamental pillar of the architecture's design.
 The principle of data minimisation guides the collection of personal information, ensuring only what is necessary is gathered.
-The Wallet Unit empowers Users with granular control over what data is shared and with whom.
+The Wallet Unit empowers Users with granular control over what data is presented and to whom.
 Transparency is built into the system, with clear explanations of how data is used and protected.
 By making privacy a cornerstone from the beginning, the EUDI Wallet ecosystem aims to foster trust and protect the fundamental rights of its Users.

 #### 4.1.4 Security by Design